nkathawa/Resume/README.md

 1. Clone the repository
 2. Edit the `resume.tex` file
 3. Go to overleaf.com and upload the `resume.tex` file
+4. Change the content of the file to your experience
 4. Compile the file
 5. Download the PDF file